 Our operations have consumed substantial amounts of cash since inception.
 At September 30, 2014, our cash and cash equivalents were \$5.4 million.
-We estimate that the net proceeds to us from the sale of shares of common stock in this offering will be million, based upon an assumed initial public offering price of \$ per share, the midpoint of the price range set forth approximately \$ on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We estimate that the net proceeds to us from the concurrent offering of the notes, after deducting underwriting discounts and commissions and estimated offering expenses, will be approximately \$ million, if completed.
-We believe that the net proceeds from this offering of common stock and the concurrent offering of notes, together with existing cash and cash equivalents, will be sufficient to fund our projected operating requirements for the next 12 months.
-If we do not complete the concurrent offering of notes, the proceeds of this offering of common stock would be insufficient to prepare and submit our NDA for trabodenoson monotherapy to the FDA and to initiate Phase 3 pivotal trials for our FDC product candidates.
+We estimate that the net proceeds to us from the sale of 6,667,000 shares of common stock in this offering will be approximately \$35.0 million, based upon the initial public offering price of \$6.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the concurrent offering of the notes, after deducting underwriting discounts and commissions and estimated offering of common stock and the concurrent offering of notes, together with existing cash and cash equivalents, will be sufficient to fund our projected operating requirements for the next 12 months.
 We will need to obtain additional financing to conduct additional trials for the approval of our drug candidates if requested by regulatory bodies, and complete the development of any additional product candidates we might acquire.
 Moreover, our fixed expenses such as rent, interest expense and other contractual commitments are substantial and are expected to increase in the future.